LUTGraphGroup/GEHGAN_wangyuehao/README.md

-Run train2 directly to run this code
+Put data599 and data2738 into the root directory of R1469 and run train2 directly to run this code

 Running environment
 Python==3.9